Ellynnn/docs-sqlpay/docs/integration/hrms/e-tms/payroll-setup.md

 :::info
 1. Only one clock method can be selected.
 However, if none of the clock method is selected, then the clock in / out button in SQL HRMS app will be disabled and employee does not require to clock in / out.
 2. Clock Method on days without work session, public holiday and rest day is by default **GPS**.
+User may update to their desire clock method in [Maintain Calendar](#maintain-calendar).
 :::

 **Step 5:** Select Rules